EzioGraphy/WC-Car/README.md

 This project is being used as my year 12 major IPT project, and I thought it would be an interesting concept to explore.

-## Installation
+## Requirements

 #### Arduino
-The Arduino must be using theh nanpy firmware which will be linked below
+The Arduino must be running the nanpy firmware which will be linked below with instructions.

 #### Raspberry Pi
 The Motion package must be installed which can retrieved through apt-get to host a webcam server.
 Apache is optional but it can be used to make a nicer looking website with the webcam stream embedded.

-The Raspberry Pi must have Python3 installed as the server is written is Python3.5
+The Raspberry Pi must be running Python 3.5.x as the server is written is Python 3.5

+The Reaspberry Pi must have the nanpy package installed

 #### Client
-Python3 for the same reason above
+The client is also written in Python 3.5 just like the server meaning Python 3.5.x must be installed

-The OpenCV2 python3 library if you would prefer the webcam stream to be in a window instead of a browser
+The OpenCV2 python 3 library if you would prefer the webcam stream to be in a window instead viewing a web page

 ### Links
 https://nanpy.github.io